 14. I recommend storing cookies in a cookie tin.
 They stay fresh longer that way.

 It’s interesting to note that the word Kastengel comes from the Dutch language.
 (The Dutch were a colonial power in Indonesia for several centuries.)
 “Kaas” is Dutch for “cheese” and “stengels” is the Dutch word for “sticks”.
 So the name translates to “Cheese Sticks”.

 Yum!
 Mama Lisa likes cheese sticks! lol

 This article was posted on Sunday, December 17th, 2017 at 9:26 pm and is filed under Christmas, Christmas Cookies, Christmas Recipes, Cookies, Countries & Cultures, Cuisine, Dutch, Eid'l Fitr, Holiday Recipes, Holidays Around the World, Indonesia, Indonesian Cuisine, Kastengels, Lebaran, Lebaran Cookies, Mama Lisa, Netherlands.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Kastengels – Cheese Cookies from Indonesia”

 Leave a Reply